NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/service-providers/crowdstrike.md

 - Falcon Enterprise plan or above
 - Crowdstrike agent deployed on the device
-- Cloudflare WARP client deployed on the device
+- Khulnasoft WARP client deployed on the device

 ## Set up CrowdStrike as a service provider